BerenMillidge/BerenMillidge.github.io/_posts/2025-11-25-Space-Warfare-Seems-Mostly-Defense-Dominant.md

 ---
 layout: post
-title: Space Warfare Seems Mostly Defense-Dominant
+title: Space Warfare Seems Mostly Defense Dominant
 ---

 **Epistemic status**: *I've done some thinking and research on this but I am not a physicist and I can easily be wrong about specific things.*